fayfaywcl/CART315/Process/Journal.md

 - Experiment with lasers that move downward and then return upward
 - Combine all difficulty variations into one final structured scrolling level

-The final goal is to integrate all difficulty mechanics into a cohesive scrolling scene with clear progression.
+The final goal is to integrate all difficulty mechanics into a scrolling scene and link with all already made pixel art components.

 I also plan to ask friends to playtest the game and provide feedback on their experience.